 Culture & Festivities

-In August every year, the Festival das Marés takes place, a music festival near Mosteiros beach.
-It attracts hundreds of people every year to attend live concerts of famous national artists.
+Every August, the Festival das Marés takes place, a music festival near Mosteiros beach.
+It attracts hundreds of people each year to live concerts by famous national artists.
 People usually bring a tent and sleep at the camping site.

 There is also a significant religious event in Mosteiros celebrated on the third Sunday of August.
-You will see processions to honour the saints of Nossa Senhora da Conceição, Santo Antão, São Pedro, and Coração de Jesus.
+You will see processions honouring Nossa Senhora da Conceição, Santo Antão, São Pedro, and Coração de Jesus.

 What to Do at Praia dos Mosteiros